WannabeDataAnalyst/Google_Capstone_Project/README.md

 Assuming a client logs their daily diet manually the Time watch can be used in conjunction with the Bellabeat App to track their daily calorie needs and provide suggestions of foods with the nutrition that the client lacks for the day or should be eaten or avoided due to menstruation.
 (Which foods to eat and avoid during your period, no date).

-The Time watch offers people the ability to stay in optimal health by not only tracking the number of calories burned in their daily activities but also tracks heart rates which offer insights into when people should consult a doctor eg. if they have a high or low resting heart rate (Bradycardia, no date).
+The Time watch offers people the ability to stay in optimal health by tracking heart rates which offer insight into when people should consult a doctor eg. if they have a high or low resting heart rate (Bradycardia, no date).
 For example, if your heart rate is higher than normal in the morning it could be a sign of impending an impending cold or flu.
 An increase in your resting heart rate over time may be a sign of future heart trouble.

-Additionally, if people input their weight and height into the Bellabeat App, their BMI can be calculated, and the Time watch can help them (by tracking data such as calories burned and heart rates) move towards or stay in the recommended BMI ranges of a healthy adult.
+Additionally, if people input their weight and height into the Bellabeat App, their BMI can be calculated, and the Time watch can help them (by tracking data such as calories burned) move towards or stay in the recommended BMI ranges of a healthy adult.

 Clients should be made more aware of the benefits of tracking metrics like nutrition, heart rates and BMI levels.
 Marketing strategies should focus on these benefits.
 The APP can be upgraded to provide more personalized suggestions for not just exercise routines and meals plans but also for snacks with nutrition that a user may be lacking for the day or require during menstruation, adjusting calories during menstruation when customers are likely to be less active or seeing a doctor due to an irregular heart rate.
 Data about the hour when each user was the most active each day was identified in my analysis.
-If a pattern exists for individual users, Bellabeat could use this data to communicate with clients around this time by sending them appropriate notifications such as healthy snack suggestions as they are likely to reach for a snack after their most active hour.
+If a pattern exists for individual users, Bellabeat could use this data to communicate with clients around this time by sending them appropriate notifications such as healthy snack suggestion as they are likely to reach for a snack after their most active hour.

 In conclusion, Bellabeat can focus their marketing strategy on showing people how their Time watch helps individuals and does not take a one size fits all approach when providing clients with information.

 # Further Research

+1. I would redo the analysis with a much larger sample and compare its results with the results from this study to check for consistency.

-I would search for countries with increasing growth in GDP and identifying whether people are sleeping less and working more due to higher levels of economic activity.
-I would then research whether these countries are also experiencing increasing obesity and levels and generally people eating more than they should.
-This could identify new target markets for a product like Bellabeat’s Time watch.
+2. I would search for country with increasing growth in GDP and identify whether people are sleeping less and working more due to higher levels of economic activity.
+I would then research whether these countries are also experiencing increasing obesity levels and more generally if people are eating more than they should.
+This could identify new target markets for a product like Bellabeat’s Time watch as people in these countries are likely to have an increasing disposable income.

 # Reference List